russhwolf/multiplatform-settings/README.md

     settings.clear()

 ## Project Structure
-The library logic lives in the module `multiplatform-settings` and its `common`, `android`, and `ios` submodules.
+The library logic lives in the `common`, `android`, and `ios` modules.
 The common module holds `expect` declarations for the `Settings` class, which can persist values of the `Int`, `Long`, `String`, `Float`, `Double`, and `Boolean` types.
 It also holds property delegate wrappers and other operator functions for cleaner syntax and usage.
 The android and ios modules then hold `actual` declarations, delegating to `SharedPreferences` or `NSUserDefaults`.

 Some simple unit tests are defined which can be run via `./gradlew test`.
-These use Robolectric on Android to mock out the platform-specific behavior, and use the `macos` target to run the native tests.
+These use Robolectric on Android to mock out the android-specific behavior, and use the ios simulator to run the native tests.

 There is also a sample project to demonstrate usage, which is configured as a separate IDEA/gradle project in the `sample` directory.
 It includes a `shared` module with `common`, `android`, and `ios` submodules, to demo a shared logic layer consuming the library.
 The `app-android` module consumes `shared:android` and provides an Android UI.
 The `shared:ios` module produces a framework which is then consumed by an Xcode project in the `app-ios` directory, which defines iOS UI in the usual way.